suffolklibraries/lgc/content/collections/events/rock-paper-grow-30-04.md

     content:
       -
         type: text
-        text: 'The event will be running on Sunday 13th and Sunday 27th March, both from 12pm-3pm.
-Meet near the Stable Block and Orangery.
-No booking is required for this activity. '
+        text: 'The event will be running on Saturday 30th April 11am-3pm  ' -
-  -
     type: heading
     attrs: